5 Effective Eye supplements: vitamins and peptides

 Eye care peptides are short chains of amino acids that help to maintain and improve eye health.
 Whether natural or synthetic they work by binding to specific receptors in the eye tissue.
 They can stimulate collagen production, reduce inflammation, protect against oxidative stress and improve blood flow around the eyes.

-Also, peptides can enhance the delivery of other beneficial compounds to the eyes, making them valuable in formulations such as creams, serums, and other specialized eye treatments.
+Also, peptides can enhance the delivery of other beneficial compounds to the eyes, making them valuable in formulations such as specialized eye treatments.

 Peptides in eye care have pros and cons depending on the mechanism of action and application.
 Functionally peptides work by binding to receptors on the surface of cells or inside cells triggering specific biological responses that promote healing and regeneration.
 They can also help deliver actives to targeted areas to enhance their effectiveness.